Alessandro Lambruschini: Biography

-Lambruschini participated at three editions of the Summer Olympics (1988, 1992, 1996), he has 40 caps in national team from 1985 to 1998.
-He in 3000 metres steeplechase won 17 in international athletics competitions, including two at the IAAF World Cup and eight in the European Cup.
-After his retirement from competitions, he is dedicated to the duathlon also getting good results in the master categories.
+Lambruschini participated in three Summer Olympics (1988, 1992, 1996), he has 40 caps in national team from 1985 to 1998.
+He won 17 international athletics competitions in 3000 metres steeplechase, including two at the IAAF World Cup and eight in the European Cup.
+After his retirement from competitions, he is dedicated himself to duathlon, also getting good results in the master categories.